 Instructions

-- With a hand mixer, or whisk attachment on a stand up mixer, begin whipping the egg whites on low speed at first.
+- In a clean bowl with a hand mixer, or whisk attachment on a stand up mixer, begin whipping the egg whites on low speed at first.
 Stop when foamy and add a small pinch of salt and white pepper (if using), and a pinch of cream of tartar.
 Continue to whip at high speed until soft peaks form and they take on the appearance of egg clouds.

 Notes